- January 3, 2021

 Navigating the “new normal” after a divorce can be confusing and complicated.
 Even in an ideal situation, a child custody arrangement means that neither parent will be spending as much time with their kids as before the divorce.

 As the reality of divorce sets in, you might feel additional stress and anxiety about the complex nature of child custody laws.
 You may even ask, what legal rights does a non-custodial parent have?
+To navigate through this challenging time and understand your rights and options, consulting with a child custody lawyer can be immensely helpful.

 Non-Custodial Parental Rights in Colorado